mori0120/TaskManagamentApp-Recursion/README.md

 # Task Management App
 ## What is this?
-This is an task management app (ToDoList App).
+This is a task management app (ToDoList App).
 I made this as a Vue.js practice assignment for a programming learning site (Recursion: https://recursionist.io/).

 ## URL